 Beloved people of Centennial UMC at Ivy,

-With peace and grace,
+With love & grace,